BRIAR PRASTITI

 Composer & Vocalist

 Briar (1992) is an accomplished freelance composer with over a decade of experience and a Masters of Musical Arts in composition from the New Zealand School of Music.
 A Greek-New Zealand composer and vocal performer, Briar is renowned for her diverse musical contributions across film, orchestral works, theatre music, songwriting, and production, with a distinctive vocal style that blends cultural richness and complexity.
 She is also an active vocalist, performing both locally and internationally with a wide range of ensembles and her own compositions.
+Her musical journey is deeply rooted in a lifelong passion for exploring music from various cultures, with a particular affinity for Greek music, which forms a core part of her identity.
+Briar’s works often explore dark, romantic, and folkloric themes, driven by her love for rich harmonic textures, ethereal timbres, and rhythmic depth.

-Beyond her chamber music and orchestral pursuits, Briar is a dedicated songwriter and producer.
-Her music has been featured on several collaborative albums and EPs, including It's Already Tomorrow and Last Days of March, projects curated by her long-time mentor, John Psathas.
-Her song Only Time was a finalist in the prestigious Serj Tankian 7-Note Challenge album.
-Briar has also released her own electronic music, including her debut album Blue Anima.
-In 2023, she led a collaborative performance project with the innovative Moth Quartet, an improvisational string ensemble, accompanying her original guitar and vocal project Twinn Ethyr.
-This project was showcased in 2024 at the Classical Valley Chamber Music Festival in Kelowna, Canada, and a subsequent album titled 'Strange Clouds', released in 2024 under the record label, Whatnot Records.
+Alongside her compositional work, Briar is an active songwriter and producer.
+Her music has appeared on collaborative albums and EPs including It’s Already Tomorrow and Last Days of March, curated by her long-time mentor John Psathas, and her song Only Time was selected as a finalist for Serj Tankian’s 7-Note Challenge album.
+She has released original electronic music under her own name, including the album Blue Anima, and leads the genre-blurring project Twinn Ethyr, which she developed in collaboration with the Moth Quartet.
+The project was presented in 2024 at the Classical Valley Chamber Music Festival in Kelowna, Canada, and resulted in the 2024 album Strange Clouds (Whatnot Records).

 'Reconciling worlds' Interview with Radio New Zealand